Cynthia Wade: Work

 In 2015, Wade directed and cast #EndMommyWars, a 7-minute documentary for Similac as part of their #EndMommyWars campaign.
 The film followed real new moms over the course of a day, where they talked about how they judged other mothers and felt judged themselves.

 In 2015, the feature film Freeheld, based on Wade's 2007 documentary, was released by Lionsgate.
 Wade served as a lead producer on this film, which stars Julianne Moore, Elliot Page, Steve Carell and Michael Shannon.
 It is directed by Peter Sollett.

 Wade co-directed in 2016 the feature documentary Generation Startup detailing six startups in Detroit launched through Andrew Yang's Venture for America (VFA) program.

 Wade co-directed the PBS POV Documentary in 2019 Grit.
 The film is an account of the Lapindo Mud disaster in East Java, Indonesia, which premiered at HotDocs in 2018.
 In 2021, Wade directed Sproutland.

-In 2022, directed three episodes of the TV Series, Gutsy featuring Chelsea and Hilary Clinton.
+In 2022, directed three episodes of the TV Series, Gutsy featuring Chelsea and Hillary Clinton.
 Wade then co-directed and co-produced The Flagmakers with Sharon Liese, a documentary that follows a factory making American flags whose employees are primarily immigrants.